Public-Health-Scotland/R-Resources/using SMRA with R.md

 6. Important note on uploading dates

 Uploading dates from R to SMRA is a little complicated, you will need to do some formatting in SQL.
 Before uploading, you first need to convert the dates in the cohort file to a numeric field in CCYYMMDD format.
-You will then nee to alter the type of the SMR dates to the same numeric format during the extraction.
+You will then need to alter the type of the SMR dates to the same numeric format during the extraction.

 The example below extracts SMR00 data in the year to infection.
 The uploaded file contains a list of UPI numbers and two dates, indicating a sample date and a date one year before the sample, and these dates are used to limit the data extracted.

- Create table with dates in CCYYMMDD format.:
+ Create a table with dates in CCYYMMDD format.:

     LINK_NO<-c(00000119, 75881029, 45960570, 00019300, 01959251, 01959200, 11949200, 02939132, 00000383)
     SPECDATE<-c(20141114, 20140412, 20130530, 20130607, 20140125, 20141118, 20130701, 20141212, 20140503)
     SPECDATE1YR<-  SPECDATE-10000`

-    test<-as.data.frame(cbind(UPI_NUMBER, SPECDATE, SPECDATE1YR))`
+    test<-as.data.frame(cbind(UPI_NUMBER, SPECDATE, SPECDATE1YR))

-    dbWriteTable(SMRA, "test", x)`
+    dbWriteTable(SMRA, "test", x)

     data <- tbl_df(dbGetQuery(channel, statement=